phpdocker-io/vagrant-docker/README.md

 The Makefile is for Vagrant's use only - it contains some targets to set up hosts and certs on your host.
 You're not really meant to use them directly.

+### Note: first provisioning

+The first time you start the box, or after a destroy, start it with `vagrant up --provision`.
+Or simply run `vagrant provision` after initial startup.

+It's a workaround for https://github.com/hashicorp/vagrant/issues/12514

 ## Config

 The VM can set up and autostart services checked out in [projects](projects), providing you create the (optional)